alisw/alibuild/docs/index.markdown

 </div>
 <div class="pure-g">
     <div class="pure-u-1-3"><h3>Binary packages</h3>
-      aliBuild provides the ability to reuse binary packages which were previously centrally built, when they match the one that would be built locally.
+      bits provides the ability to reuse binary packages which were previously centrally built, when they match the one that would be built locally.
       <br/><a href="user.html#using-precompiled-packages">Read more</a>
     </div>
     <div class="pure-u-1-3"><h3>Developer mode</h3>
-      Besides building and packaging your dependencies, aliBuild provides you the ability to develop those via a simple git clone.
+      Besides building and packaging your dependencies, bits provides you the ability to develop those via a simple git clone.
       <br/><a href="user.html#developing-packages-locally">Read more</a>
     </div>